Kenai71/Kenzo/README-EN.md

 # Kenzo AI - Desktop Virtual Assistant

-Kenzo AI is an intelligent virtual assistant built in Python, focused on productivity and task automation on Windows.
-With a modern interface and cloud integration, Kenzo does not only respond to voice commands but continuously learns from user preferences.
+Kenzo AI is an intelligent virtual assistant developed in Python, focused on productivity and task automation in Windows, as well as assisting people with visual and physical disabilities.
+With a modern interface and cloud integration, Kenzo not only responds to voice commands but also continuously learns from user preferences.

 ## Key Features